Accessories Bicycles Parts Specials Tools

 Axle length

-Different overlocknut distances are accommodated by placing washers between the left bearing cone and locknut, or on newer hubs, by locknuts of various thicknesses.
+Different overlocknut distances are accommodated by placing washers between the left bearing cone and locknut, or by locknuts of various thicknesses.
 It may also be possible to add a washer on the right side.
-If the overlocknut distance is adjusted in this way on a wheel which has already been built up, the wheel may need to be redished.
+If centering is affected, the wheel may need to be redished.

 Lubrication